Rio de Janeiro: Economy

-The off-shore oil exploration in the Campos Basin began in 1968 and became the main site for oil production of Brazil.
+The offshore oil exploration in the Campos Basin began in 1968 and became the main site for oil production in Brazil.
 This caused many oil and gas companies to be based in Rio de Janeiro, such as the Brazilian branches of Shell, EBX and Esso.
 For many years Rio was the second largest industrial hub of Brazil, with oil refineries, shipbuilding industries, steel, metallurgy, petrochemicals, cement, pharmaceutical, textile, processed foods and furniture industries.

-Major international pharmaceutical companies have their Brazilian headquarters in Rio such as: Merck, Roche, Arrow, Darrow, Baxter, Mayne, and Mappel.
+Major international pharmaceutical companies have their Brazilian headquarters in Rio, such as: Merck, Roche, Arrow, Darrow, Baxter, Mayne, and Mappel.

 Recent decades have seen a sharp transformation in its economic profile, which is becoming more and more one of a major national hub of services and businesses.
 The city is the headquarters of large telecom companies, such as Intelig, Oi and Embratel.
-Major Brazilian entertainment and media organizations are based in Rio de Janeiro like Organizações Globo and also some of Brazil's major newspapers: Jornal do Brasil, O Dia, and Business Rio.
+Major Brazilian entertainment and media organizations are based in Rio de Janeiro, such as Organizações Globo, and also some of Brazil's major newspapers: Jornal do Brasil, O Dia, and Business Rio.

 Tourism and entertainment are other key aspects of the city's economic life.
 The city is the nation's top tourist attraction for both Brazilians and foreigners.

 In Greater Rio, which has one of the highest per capita incomes in Brazil, retail trade is substantial.
-Many of the most important retail stores are located in the center, but others are scattered throughout the commercial areas of the other districts, where shopping centers, supermarkets, and other retail businesses handle a large volume of consumer trade.
+Many of the most important retail stores are located in the center.
+Still, others are scattered throughout the commercial areas of the other districts, where shopping centers, supermarkets, and other retail businesses handle a large volume of consumer trade.

 Rio de Janeiro is (as of 2014) the second largest exporting municipality in Brazil.
-Annually, Rio exported a total of $7.49B (USD) worth of goods.
-The top three goods exported by the municipality were crude petroleum (40%), semi finished iron product (16%), and semi finished steel products (11%).
+Annually, Rio exported a total of US$7.49B worth of goods.
+The top three goods exported by the municipality were crude petroleum (40%), semi-finished iron products (16%), and semi-finished steel products (11%).
 Material categories of mineral products (42%) and metals (29%) make up 71% of all exports from Rio.